 How does one discover how much dissociation is stored in one’s nervous system?
 It's not easy.
 The whole point of dissociation is to tune out and not be aware of what you are or are not feeling.
 However, unless you had a very good childhood with parents who had secure attachment, you likely have some dissociation stored in your nervous system.

 We dissociate when life experiences overwhelm our fight/flight responses.
-Children have very little power relative to their parents and thus very few solutions for their fight/flight responses to abuse, punishment, judgment, rejection, and neglect or isolation.
+Children have very little power relative to their parents and thus very few solutions for their fight/flight responses to abuse, punishment, judgment, rejection, neglect, chaos, or isolation.
 Dissociation is often the only solution children have.
-In general, adults have more fight/flight solutions than children: speaking up, fighting back, calling a friend, moving out, hiring a lawyer, receiving therapy, among others.
+In general, adults have more fight/flight solutions than children: speaking up, fighting back, calling a friend, moving out, hiring a lawyer, and getting therapy, among others.

-For more on Selective Inhibition and PSIP, join the Psychedelic Somatic Institute’s newsletter list so that you’ll be notified of the free, introductory, bi-monthly PSIP webinars.
+For more on Selective Inhibition and PSIP, join the Psychedelic Somatic Institute’s newsletter list so that you’ll be notified of the free, introductory PSIP webinars. and public case studies.
 These webinars are a great place to learn how PSIP works with dissociation, attachment, solution, selective inhibition, primary and secondary consciousness, negative transference, and more.